-NAME AGE POSITION HELD AND YEAR FIRST ELECTED John W. Smith 63 Director and Executive Vice President of the Company from July 1983 until August 1993; Director and President since August 1993, and Vice Chairman of the Board since April 1997.
-Director and Executive Vice President of the Bank from 1978 and 1976, respectively, until August 1993; Director, President, and Chief Executive Officer since August 1993, and Vice Chairman of the Board since April 1997. •
+NAME AGE POSITION HELD AND YEAR FIRST ELECTED John W. Smith 63 Director and Executive Vice President of the Company from July 1983 until July 1993 and Director and President since August 1993.
+Director and Executive Vice President of the Bank from 1978 and 1976, respectively, until August 1993 and Director and President since August 1993.